moonbeam-nyc/snorlax/README.md

 ## Other features

 - **Ingress controller awareness**: Snorlax determines which ingress controller you're running so it can create the correct ingress routes for sleep.
+- **Stays awake until next sleep cycle**: If a request is received during the sleep time, the deployment will stay awake until the next sleep cycle

 ## Try it yourself locally

-(Requires `minikube` and `helm` to be installed)
+(Requires `make`, `minikube` and `helm` to be installed)

-- Run `make demo` to:
+Run `make demo` to:
 - create a Minikube cluster
 - install the latest Helm release of `snorlax`
 - deploy a dummy deployment, service, ingress, and sleep schedule
-  - starts the minikube tunel to proxy `localhost` to your Minikube cluster ingress service (you'll need to enter your password)
+- starts the minikube tunnel to proxy `localhost` to your Minikube cluster ingress service (you'll need to enter your password)

-- Go to [http://localhost](http://localhost) to see either the sleeping page or the dummy deployment (depending on the time of day).
+Then go to [http://localhost](http://localhost) to see either the sleeping page or the dummy deployment (depending on the time of day).

 You can also then try updating the sleep schedule with `kubectl edit sleepschedule dummy`.